Squidathan/Mocapped-VR-fencing/README.md

 Vicon test is a unity project folder

-Made February-April 2024 as half of my university credits for that time
+Production February-April 2024 as half of my university credits for that time

 Demo video here: https://youtu.be/TVMVixNsBho